 Fig. X.A.2-1: Network support for 6G ubiquitous and endogenous AI by Multi-domain convergence.

 The smart city road is is covered by 6G network.
 Users are walking, riding and driving on this road.
-Some users are using navigation software, such as google maps, while users are not.
+Some users are using navigation software, while users are not.
 When urgent event suddenly happens(earthquakes, traffic accidents, flooded street, etc), some part of the road is blocked.
 Some users will be affected, to prevent from accident and avoid entering into blocked area, users should be informed to slow down or pass by in time and in advance.

 X.A.3 Service Flows